keycloakify/docs.keycloakify.dev/deploying-your-theme.md

 <figure><img src=".gitbook/assets/image (187).png" alt=""><figcaption></figcaption></figure>

-Note that the name that apprear in the dropdown (here "keycloakify-starter") can be configured with [the themeName option](features/compiler-options/themename.md).
+Note that the name that appears in the dropdown (here "keycloakify-starter") can be configured with [the themeName option](features/compiler-options/themename.md).
 If you implement [theme variants](features/theme-variants.md) you'll have more than one option.

 <details>